rsese/gh-actions-status/README.md

 # See health for an arbitrary list of repositories within an org
 gh actions-status cli -r "cli,go-gh"

+# See workflow runs with 'failure' status for an arbitrary list of repositories within an org
+gh actions-status cli -r "cli,go-gh" -s "failure"

 # See the actions health for all the repositories of a user
 gh actions-status rsese
 ```